jasonrute/communicating-with-lean/README.md

-# communicating-with-lean
+# Communicating with Lean

-Prototype of back-and-forth tactic application in Lean through an external program.
+This is a prototype of back-and-forth communication with the Lean server through an external program (in this case Python).
+The goal is to implement a tool for reinforcement learning whereby an external program can query Lean about applying a particular tactic to a particular goal.

+The main result this [notebook](communicate_with_lean.ipynb).
+You should only need Python3 and Jupyter to run it.